-Data to be provided for the 2012-13 collection is for the collection reference period 1 July 2012 to 30 June 2013, and should include records of assistance to households that:
+Data is to be provided for the 2012-13 financial year, that is, the period 1 July 2012 to 30 June 2013, and should include records of assistance to households that received private rent during the 2012-13 collection year.
+This includes:

-- commenced receiving assistance in the 2012-13 financial year - commenced receiving an ongoing form of assistance in a previous financial year and continued to receive this assistance in the 2012-13 financial year (in this instance both these criteria must be fulfilled for the record to be included in the 2012-13 collection), and those households that - received a repayable form of assistance in a previous financial year for which repayable monies remained outstanding at the commencement of the 2012-13 collection year, i.e., where monies had not been completely repaid by COB 30 June 2012.
+- All households that commenced receiving assistance in the 2012-13 financial year - All households who commence receiving an ongoing form of assistance in previous financial year and continued to receive this assistance in the 2012-13 financial year.

+To be included in the 2012-13 collection, a household must have received at least one transfer of assistance in the 2012-13 financial year.
+Records of assistance provided in a previous financial year for which monies remain outstanding should be excluded from the 2012-13 collection.